swiftingio/swiftingio.github.io/_posts/2022-04-01-First-steps-with-swift-concurrency.md

 Please find the github repo under this [link](https://github.com/swiftingio/WWDC21).

 In the below sections we will give you also some more context for our code.
-So the examples below will strongly relay on the whole codebase.
-But no worries, examples does not require you to know the whole codebase :)
+So the examples below will relay on our app.
+But no worries, those examples does not require you to know the whole codebase :)

 # Fetch data from the network using async/await.